degville/ubuntu-core-docs/docs/how-to-guides/image-creation/board-enablement.md

 cat roseapple-model.json | snap sign -k my-key | tee roseapple.model
 ```

-You can find a more detailed example of this process on the [Custom image building](/tutorials/build-your-first-image/sign-the-model) page.
+You can find a more detailed example of this process on the {ref}`Custom image building <ref-sign-the-model-sign-the-model>` page.

 ### Canonical signed assertions